Foundry alloys for gray iron

 Gray iron, also known as gray cast iron, contains carbon in the form of graphite flakes, usually set within a pearlitic matrix.
 These flakes deflect passing cracks and give rise to new cracks as the material breaks, making it rather brittle.
 However, gray iron is easily machined because the graphite flakes reduce the force needed to cut through the material, while the graphite itself acts as a lubricant.

 At Elkem, we offer an unbeatable range of precision-formulated recarburizers, preconditioners, inoculants and inserts to ensure your gray iron castings are defect-free, while also streamlining production.

-Discover in this brochure the different characteristics of ductile iron
+Discover the different characteristics of gray iron in this brochure

 Recarburizers for gray iron